"We Have The Solution, Because We Understand The Problem."

 This 2 quart, flat sided bucket is ideal for attaching to the dog's kennel.
 In this way, while the dog is crated, water can be provided without the worry of the bucket tipping over.
 The handle can be attached to the kennel with a couple of snap hooks.

-Territorial wetting refers to the dog that lifts his leg to urinate in the house.
+Territorial Wetting Territorial wetting refers to the dog that lifts his leg to urinate.
+Many times a dog will start lifting his leg in the house.
 This is not a housebreaking problem but a deliberate act intended to stake out a claim of ownership inside the home.

 Intact male dogs mature between the age of 10 months and a year and a half.
 Leg lifting is a sign of maturity.
 It is an old wives' tale that a male dog has to see another male dog lift his led to get the idea.
 Leg lifting allows the dog to disperse urine on objects at the nose level of other individuals.
 This form of communication broadcasts the dog's overall health and status to any other dog that comes across his scent mark.
 Many dogs carry over this behavior into the home.